adamgoose/rancher-certificates/README.md

 Finally, you'll need to "Clone" your existing Load Balancer to add the https listener.
 Add a port listener on 443, check the "SSL" box, then select your certificate from the dropdown below.
 Just trash the old service, and start the new one!

+## Notes: LetsEncrypt Configuration

+> ####### WARNING ####### This doesn't actually work, so don't try it yet.
+But I think I can find a way to make it work.
+Confd?

+`letsencrypt.sh` (referred to as the `letsencrypt` alias in this documentation) is [configurable](https://github.com/lukas2511/letsencrypt.sh/blob/master/config.sh.example) via environment variables.
+To override a configuration, simply set it as an environment variable on the container.

+    docker run -itd -p 80:80 \
+        -e CONTACT_EMAIL=admin@example.com
+        adamgoose/sslizer

-## LetsEncrypt Implementation Information
+## Notes: LetsEncrypt Implementation

 This container uses an incredibly simple-to-use bash script, provided by [lukas2511/letsencrypt.sh](https://github.com/lukas2511/letsencrypt.sh).
-If you are not able to use Rancher, or even Docker, consider this bash script a highly-recommended simplification of the entire certificate process.
+If you are not able to use Rancher, or even just Docker, consider this bash script a highly-recommended simplification of the entire certificate process.

 We have configured this bash script (`/etc/letsencrypt.sh/config.sh`) to call our CLI tool (NodeJS) as a "hook", which uploads the provided certificate to Rancher.
 To learn more about this CLI, try `sslizer --help`.